Yar-Zar-Moe/Calculator/README.md

 # JavaScript Calculator

+You can see my project preview here - https://calculatorcreatewithjs.netlify.app/

 A sleek, responsive web-based calculator built with vanilla JavaScript, HTML5, and CSS3.
 This calculator provides basic arithmetic operations with a modern dark-themed interface.

 ## 🚀 Features